Rick Hummel – St. Louis Post-Dispatch (member since 1976)

 As the first female to cover the Cardinals full-time, Langosch was a history-maker.
 She served as the Cardinals beat writer for MLB.com from 2012-19 after covering the Pirates for MLB.com from 2007-2011.
-Langosch moved from the beat to the editorial desk and is now MLB.com’s Senior Content Manager, a position that has her supervising more than a dozen MLB.com reporters and assisting with MLB’s content strategy.
+Langosch moved from the beat to the editorial desk and is now MLB.com’s Executive Editor, National League, a position that has her supervising more than a dozen MLB.com reporters and assisting with MLB’s content strategy.

 Langosch is a graduate of the University of Missouri-Columbia Gannett School of Journalism where she covered various high school and collegiate beats for the Columbia Missourian, Springfield News-Leader, and Inside Mizzou Magazine.
 She was the National Hearst Award winner in sports writing in 2006 and is a Society of Professional Journalists Mark of Excellence National Award Winner.